AldebaraFork/ExercicioAllDay/README.md

 # ExercicioAllDay 18/04/2024
-A repository to post daily activities
+Hello! 😁 This is a repository to save my C# exercises when I was a beginner!

 # ExercicioAllDay 22/04/2024
 Calculadorav2 is the first activity complete from this repository!
 Now i´m gonna start TextEditor